I have found an injured adult deer by the side of the road / I’ve hit a deer with my car

 I have found a fawn lying in undergrowth, with no sign of an adult deer

 Do not touch the fawn!
 If the fawn is lying down but with its head up and eyes bright and alert it has almost certainly just been left by its mother while she moves away to feed and should not be disturbed or picked up unless in imminent danger from dogs or machinery.
 Do not stroke it or touch it in any way as human scent will almost certainly cause its mother to abandon it.
 Watch the fawn from a distance, preferably by using binoculars, to see if the mother returns.
 Young deer are often left alone for several hours at a time so you can check it again later.
-If the mother does not return by dusk, call The Wildlife Aid Foundation for help and advice.
+If the mother does not return by dusk, call your local wildlife rescue for help and advice.

 I have found a fawn, and it is injured / cold / crying.

 Do not touch the fawn!
 Observe the fawn for a couple of hours in case the mother is close by.
 However, if the mother does not return then have she may been killed in a road accident, or disturbed by dogs and abandoned the fawn.
 It is also possible that the mother has abandoned the fawn because she knows it is sick.
-Call The Wildlife Aid Foundation for advice.
+Call your local wildlife rescue for advice.
 If you are asked to bring the fawn in it should be wrapped up warmly.
-If possible some else should drive so the fawn can be held securely.
+If possible someone else should drive so the fawn can be held securely.

 There is an adult deer in my garden, and it cannot get out.